jung-kurt/gofpdf/doc/document.md

 Also, support is provided to automatically translate UTF-8 runes to code page encodings for languages that have fewer than 256 glyphs.

+## We Are Closed

+This repository will not be maintained, at least for some unknown duration.
+But it is hoped that gofpdf has a bright future in the open source world.
+Due to Go's promise of compatibility, gofpdf should continue to function without modification for a longer time than would be the case with many other languages.

+Forks should be based on the [last viable commit][last-commit].
+Tools such as [active-forks][gofpdf-fork] can be used to select a fork that looks promising for your needs.
+If a particular fork looks like it has taken the lead in attracting followers, this README will be updated to point people in that direction.

+The efforts of all contributors to this project have been deeply appreciated.
+Best wishes to all of you.

 ## Installation